 - You can build new skills.
 Organizations will let volunteers try all sorts of things, and many of them will train you to help!

+Not sure where to start?
+The PowerOf connects volunteers with local needs.
+Or check out Idealist.
+You are needed.
+You matter.
+And, I promise, things will get better.
 If it turns out you’ve been asking yourself “what am I doing wrong?” and feel like you could use some professional insight, please reach out and schedule an appointment, no charge, no commitment.
 I’m here.